exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 - Tune and optimize hyper-parameters of model.
 - Post-process machine learning models.

-Exasol Sagemaker Extension takes these advantages of AWS Autopilot and enables users to easily create an effective and efficient machine learning models without expert knowledge.
+The Exasol Sagemaker Extension takes these advantages of AWS Autopilot and enables users to easily create an effective and efficient machine learning models without expert knowledge.

 ### 1.2 Exasol SageMaker Extension

-Exasol Sagemaker Extension provides a Python library together with Exasol Scripts and UDFs that train Machine Learning Models on data stored in Exasol using AWS SageMaker Autopilot service.
+The Exasol Sagemaker Extension provides a Python library together with Exasol Scripts and UDFs that train Machine Learning Models on data stored in Exasol using AWS SageMaker Autopilot service.